-- Support the values of tolerance and respect in the home. - Encourage children to exercise these values in all contexts including at school. - Monitor your child and note changes in: - o loss of confidence, fearfulness or anxiety - changes in eating or sleeping habits - o health problems, vague headaches or stomach aches - o unhappiness, tearfulness or mood swings, sudden temper tantrums - o reluctance to go to school, changes in academic performance - lack of friends
+- Support the values of tolerance and respect in the home. - Encourage children to exercise these values in all contexts including at school.

-- missing belongings or torn clothing - o sudden changes in communication patterns - Encourage their child to record evidence of bullying and report it. - Provide support and encourage their child to seek help. - Work with the school to resolve bullying issues. - Monitor and manage social media access and use, use of devices at night and screen time.
+- Monitor your child and note changes in: - o loss of confidence, fearfulness or anxiety - o changes in eating or sleeping habits - o health problems, vague headaches or stomach aches - o unhappiness, tearfulness or mood swings, sudden temper tantrums - o reluctance to go to school, changes in academic performance - lack of friends - missing belongings or torn clothing - sudden changes in communication patterns - Encourage their child to record evidence of bullying and report it. - Provide support and encourage their child to seek help. - Work with the school to resolve bullying issues.